sintefmath/Fimbul.jl/docs/src/index.md

 git clone https://github.com/sintefmath/JutulDarcy.jl.git
 git clone https://github.com/sintefmath/Fimbul.jl.git
 ```
 NOTE: Fimbul currently relies on the development version of JutulDarcy, and this repository therefore has to be cloned as well.
-This will likely change in a future release, so that the release version can be used.
+This will likely change in a future release, so that the release version of JutulDarcy can be used instead.
 - Make a project folder in a suitable location and navigate to it
 ```bash
 mkdir fimbul-testing